COINtoolbox/brand-assets/README.md

-# COINtoolbox Brand Assets
+# COIN Brand Assets

-Central place for logos and marks used across COINtoolbox projects.
+Central place for logos and marks used across COIN projects.

 ## Quick use (CDN)
 Versioned URL via jsDelivr: